yu-jeffy/ethdrain-example/README.md

-# Ethereum ERC-20 Drainer Example
+# Ethereum Drainer Example

-This project demonstrates how to interact with Ethereum blockchain to perform operations with ERC-20 tokens, specifically focusing on approving a designated contract or address to spend tokens on behalf of the user.
-The example uses the USDC token as a case study for token approval processes.
+Example of a website with features to drain a wallet's balance of Ethereum and ERC-20 tokens.
+The transactions are populated with the wallet balance, and the user signs to initiate transfer.

 ## Features

 - Connect to an Ethereum wallet via MetaMask.
+- Check the user's ETH balance.
+- Initiate transfer of all ETH in the wallet.
 - Check the user's USDC balance.
 - Approve all USDC for transfer for a spender address. (spender can transfer using transferFrom)